-Reference Scores Description Up to 10 Points Absolute willingness to perform the Test in harmony with the lunger.
-Impression of carrying out the Test of its own accord.
-Harmony and lightness.
-Up to 8 Points Without resistance or hesitation.
-Most of the time the Horse is alert and responsive to the lunger's discrete aids with no reluctance.
-Good harmony.
-Up to 6 Points There is some resistance or hesitation (Horse is reluctant to move forward).
+Reference Score Description Up to 10 Points Optimal fulfillment of the criteria or with slight deviations.
+The horse appears relaxed, focused, and willing to cooperate.
+It shows absolute willingness to perform in harmony with the lunger and the vaulter(s) and gives the impression of carrying out the Test of its own accord throughout the entire duration.
+It reacts attentively to the aids, completes the task with the impression of excellent harmony and lightness while maintaining optimal self-carriage.
+Up to 8 Points Most of the time the horse is relaxed, focused and willing to cooperate and is alert and responsive to the lunger's aids with no reluctance.
+Mostly in good harmony and lightness with good self-carriage.
+Up to 6 points Some clear resistance or hesitation.
 Loss of lightness and harmony.
 The Horse is not always responsive to the lunger's aids.
-Up to 4 Points Several moments of resistance.
-The Horse is clearly unwilling to move forward, disobedient or uneducated.
-It does not always accept the aids of the lunger or lacks confidence and understanding of the given aids.
-Up to 2 Points Very disobedient with clear resistance.
+Some nervousness or minor reactions.
+Up to 4 Points Several clear moments of resistance.
+The Horse is clearly unwilling to move forward, disobedient, or uneducated.
+It does not always accept the aids of the lunger or lacks confidence and understanding of the requirements of a vaulting horse and the given aids.
+Clear nervousness or major reactions.
+Up to 2 Points Very disobedient with clear and constant resistance.
 Out of the lunger's control.
-The Horse is very unwilling, disobedient or uneducated.
+The Horse is very unwilling, disobedient, or uneducated.
 It does not accept the aids of the lunger throughout the entire Test.